trueos/pcbsd/src-qt5/docs/controlpanel.rst

 .. image:: images/user2.png

 The accounts that you did not create are known as system accounts and are needed by the operating system or installed applications.
-You should **not** delete any accounts that you did not create yourself as doing so may cause a previously working application to stop working.
+Do **not** delete any accounts that you did not create yourself as doing so may cause a previously working application to stop working.
 "Advanced View" provides additional information associated with each account, such as the user ID number, full name (description), home directory, default shell, and primary group.
 System accounts usually have a shell of *nologin* for security reasons, meaning that an attacker can not try to login to the system using that account name.